GC-public-learning/jet-pack-compose-1.3-book/README.md

     </string-array>
 </resources>
 ```

-Only lazy list code, other functions has been created in order to displays the downloaded images wrapped in cards with some info > see the App 16

 the xml file is converted to an "Array\<String>?" on the beggining of the "onCreate" function
 ``` kotlin
 itemArray = resources.getStringArray(R.array.car_array) // call of the array string xml